 Recent large-scale irregular migration around the Mediterranean has provoked unprecedented anxiety among large sections of the Maltese citizenry.
-In 2001, the Ministry of Home Affairs created the position of Commissioner for Refugees, whose job it is to address the issue of irregular immigrants and others seeking asylum.
+In 2001,the Ministry of Home Affairs created the position of Commissioner for Refugees, whose job it is to address the issue of illegal immigrants and others seeking asylum.
 Prior to the establishment of the Commissioner's Office, the issue was being almost exclusively handled by Dar l-Emigrant (The Migrant's Home), an extensive mission run by the Church.
 Another Church organisation, the Jesuit Refugee Centre, is another key stakeholder.

-Records have shown that, over the past five years, more than 1 500 immigrants have made their way to Malta every year with a sharp decline in 2010 that registered 47 irregular immigrants.
+Records have shown that, over the past five years, more than 1 500 immigrants have made their way to Malta every year with a sharp decline in 2010 which registered 47 irregular immigrants.
 Considering Malta's high density (1 700 people per square km), the issue has solicited a huge debate in the national media, with the Catholic Church (which established a Refugee Service run by Jesuits) insisting on its own definite stand against emerging racism.
 A Policy Paper, published in 2005 by the Ministry for Home Affairs, includes sections relating to the ethnic, religious and cultural rights of refugees and illegal immigrants whose application for status is under consideration.

 Following local and international pressure, the government is actively implementing new strategies to address the cultural needs of the irregular migrant community.

 In 2011 various Public organisations and NGOs devised numerous intercultural projects with the migrant community.
-Some notable examples are the project organised by SOS Malta, called Same Difference, co-funded by the European Refugee Fund Annual Programme 2011.
-The project was an integration initiative that seeks to explore what makes people belong to a community and how they might belong more through the interaction of sharing food and experiences.
-Banana mandazi - made from a mix of bananas, eggs, flour and sugar - were among the interesting dishes offered up for tasting to the public at the Prime Minister's Office in Valletta.
-Another project funded by the European Commission and the Council of Europe was the Diversity Blend Fest a three day festival organised by Dingli Local Council, a small rural locality in Malta.
-The festival brought together music acts by popular Maltese performers and members from migrant communities.
+Some notable examples are the project organised by SOS Malta, called Same Difference co-funded by the European Refugee Fund Annual Programme 2011.
+The project was an integration initiative that seeks to explore what makes people belong in a community and how they might belong more through the interaction of sharing food and experiences.
+Banana mandazi — made from a mix of bananas, eggs, flour and sugar – were among the interesting dishes offered up for tasting to the public at the Prime Minister's Office in Valletta.
+Another project funded by the European Commission and the Council of Europe was the Diversity Blend Fest, a three day festival organised by Dingli Local Council, a small rural locality in Malta.
+The festival brought together music acts by popular Maltese performers and members of migrant communities.